 Milpitas: Homeless man rescued from Coyote Creek island

-A homeless man who became stranded on island formed two days ago along rain-swollen Coyote Creek in Milpitas, Calif., was rescued Thursday, Jan.
-11, 2017, the San Jose Fire Department's water rescue team.
-Milpitas and San Jose fire personnel banded together Thursday morning to rescue a 56-year-old man who was stranded on an island in the middle of Coyote Creek near Ranch Drive after storm water almost 3 feet deep rose up and surrounded him.
+A homeless man stranded on an island in the rain-swollen Coyote Creek was rescued Thursday, Jan.
+11, 2017, in Milpitas, Calif., by the San Jose Fire Department water rescue team.
+Milpitas and San Jose fire personnel banded together to rescue a 56-year-old man who was stranded on an island in the middle of Coyote Creek near Ranch Drive after storm water almost 3 feet deep rose up and surrounded him on Jan.
+12. Milpitas Deputy Fire Chief Rick Frawley said the lone man had used his cell phone to call 911 at around 10:51 a.m., telling authorities he was stranded and had no ability to get to shore.

 Add your comments below